varunpal72/churros/README.md

 # Run the entire suite for the sfdc element and during provisioning use the phantomjs browser
 $ churros test elements/sfdc --browser phantomjs

+# Run the polling tests if there are any
+$ churros test elements/sfdc --polling

 # Run suite on a existing instance(FOR DEVELOPMENT ONLY)
 $ churros test elements/pipedrive --instance 1234
 ```